docker/docs/docker-for-windows/install.md

 > **Note:** Docker supports Docker Desktop on Windows based on Microsoft’s support lifecycle for Windows 10 operating system.
 For more information, see the [Windows lifecycle fact sheet](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet).

-**README for Docker Toolbox and Docker Machine users**: Microsoft Hyper-V is required in order to run Docker Desktop.
+**README for Docker Toolbox and Docker Machine users**: Microsoft Hyper-V is required to run Docker Desktop.
 The Docker Desktop Windows installer enables Hyper-V if required, and restarts your machine.
 When Hyper-V is enabled, VirtualBox no longer works.
 However, any existing VirtualBox VM images are retained.

 VirtualBox VMs created with `docker-machine` (including the `default` one typically created during Toolbox install) no longer start.
 These VMs cannot be